Disorder Operator and R\'enyi Entanglement Entropy of Symmetric Mass Generation

 {\it Results of disorder operator.---} Fig.~\ref{fig:disop} shows our results of $\ln |P_M(\theta)|$ versus $\ln(l)$ for various $\theta$ and $V$ values.
 According to Eq.~\eqref{eq:disop_combin}, the slope of the curves give rise to the log-coefficient $s(\theta)$ and the obtained results are shown in Fig.~\ref{fig:sq} (a).
-As was pointed out in previous works~\cite{wucorner,wang2021scaling,liu2023fermion,wangFractional2021}, for small $\theta$, the log-coefficient $s(\theta)$ arising from the corner of the subsystem is proportional to the charge conductivity $\sigma$~\footnote{Here the conductivity $\sigma$ is in the AC limit, i.e. in the limit $\omega/T \rightarrow \infty$, and $T \rightarrow 0$.}.
+As was pointed out in previous works~\cite{wucorner,wang2021scaling,liu2023fermion,wangFractional2021}, for small $\theta$, the log-coefficient $s(\theta)$ arising from the corner of the subsystem is proportional to the charge conductivity $\sigma$, which is a universal quantity associated with a $(2+1)d$ CFT~\footnote{Here the conductivity $\sigma$ is in the AC limit, i.e. in the limit $\omega/T \rightarrow \infty$, and $T \rightarrow 0$.}.
 More precisely, $s(\theta) \sim \alpha_s \theta^2$ for small $\theta$, and the coefficient $\alpha_s$ is proportional to $\sigma$.
 For example, for a single two-component Dirac fermion in $(2+1)d$ in a region with a sharp corner $\varphi$, it will lead to the following result for the coefficient $\alpha_s$~\cite{wucorner,Estienne_2022}: \beqn \alpha_s = \frac{1}{32\pi^2} \left( 1 + (\pi - \varphi)\cot\varphi \right). \eeqn Both subregions $M_1$ and $M_2$ have two angles with $\varphi = 2\pi/3$, and $\pi/3$, and, in our case, we have $N_f = 8$ flavors of Dirac fermion.
-Thus, for $V < V_c$, in the SM phase, the theoretical prediction is $\alpha_s \sim 0.132$, which is labeled as the green dot at $V=0$ in Fig.\ref{fig:sq} (c).
-The numerical value of $\alpha_s$ inside the SM phase stays roughly constant and larger than the theoretical value.
-We emphasize that the difference between numerical results (with $L$ up to 18) and analytical value is due to the finite size effect and we show the value of $\alpha_s$ at $V=0$ monotonically converge to the value in the thermodynamic limit in SM~\cite{suppl}.
+Thus, for $V < V_c$, in the DSM phase, the theoretical prediction is $\alpha_s \sim 0.132$, independent of $V$.
+In Fig. \ref{fig:sq} (c), the numerical value of $\alpha_s$ within the DSM phase stays roughly constant and is larger than the theoretical value indicated by the green dot.
+The deviation between the numerical results and analytical value and the weak $V$ dependence on $\alpha_s$ inside DSM phase are due to the finite correlation length in QMC simulations.
+In SM~\cite{suppl}, we provide a mean field analysis to illustrate the finite size effect on computing $\alpha_s$.
+We show the value of $\alpha_s$ monotonically converge to the value in the thermodynamic limit by increasing the correlation length at $V=0$.

 The SMG transition is essentially a semimetal-insulator transition, intuitively we expect the conductivity at the SMG to be smaller than that in the Dirac semimetal phase.
 Indeed, the ratio $\alpha_s(V = V_c)/\alpha_s(V = 0)$ is smaller than 1 in our simulation (shown in inset of Fig.~\ref{fig:sq} (c)).
 It is also the case for the previously investigated Gross-Neveu transition of Dirac fermions, which is also a semimetal-insulator transition~\cite{liu2023fermion,jiang2022fermion}.
 But we would like to remark that, unlike the EE, there is no general theorem which directly connects the RG flow with the magnitude of $\sigma$.